Bob Avey’s 2nd Quarter 2018

 Kathi and I glanced at each other then got up and left.
 A cold draft of air belched out of the open courtroom as we passed by, and when I glanced into the dark chasm, I thought I saw a man sitting inside.
 I wondered if it was Rod Serling.

 Please check out my writing at the link below:

 Twisted Perception is now out in audiobook.
 Please click the link below:

 I want to thank everyone who signed up for my Reader List.
 I hope you enjoy the newsletters and special mailings.
 If you know of anyone who might be interested, please forward this newsletter to them.
 We give away prizes on occasion, so stay tuned.
 Signing up is easy – just email your request to:

 Or click here: http://www.bobavey.com/

-On the right side of any webpage, you will find a notation that reads: Sign Up For Bob’s Newsletter.
+On the right side of any webpage, or the bottom if on a smart phone, you will find a notation that reads: Sign Up For Bob’s Newsletter.
 Put your email address in the box and hit subscribe.
 Not only will you be directed to a link for a free e-book, but will also be entered into a contest to win a free paperback copy.

 The winner of the free autographed book has not responded to my email.
 I’ll put the names back in the hat and draw for another one.